-As a State agency, Louisiana Tech University is bound by the State Purchasing Card Policy, State Statutes, State Executive Orders, PPM49, and Federal regulations and laws.
+As a State agency, Louisiana Tech University is bound by the State Travel Card Policy, State Statutes, State Executive Orders, PPM49, and Federal regulations and laws.
 To ensure compliance with these requirements, cardholders must adhere to the guidelines outlined in the application and cardholder agreement.
 The policies in the application and agreement, as well as any revisions by the Purchasing Department, pertaining to the program must be followed when using the Purchasing Card.

 - Agreement Form – a form signed by a program administrator, cardholder and cardholder approver, annually, that acknowledges they have received required training from agency, completed the state’s certification requirement and received a passing score of at least 90, understands the purchasing card policies, both state and agency, and accepts responsibility for compliance with all policies and procedures.